 The General Fund balance experienced a major increase from \$14.2 million in FY 2011-12 to \$17.8 million in FY 2013-14.
 The fund balance has been used to fund basic services.
-The General Fund is a service organization involved with providing services to the entire citizenry; and simply stated, it represents the expenditures for governmental operations.
-The expenditures, largely personnel services, are susceptible to inflationary increase and the revenues for the upcoming fiscal year will remain constant.

 During FY 2010-11, the Mayor and Council adopted a Governmental Accounting Standards Board (GASB) 54 Fund Balance Policy.
 The City will strive to maintain an unassigned fund balance in the General Fund between 30%-60% based upon annual expenditures.
-As of June 30, 2014, the City's unassigned fund balance is 27% of total General Fund expenditures.
+As of June 30, 2015, the City's unassigned fund balance is 58% of total General Fund expenditures.

-The General Fund has the following transfers: (1) Main Street of \$91,006 for salaries and operating expenditures ((3) E911 of \$558,091 for salaries and operating expenditures.
+The General Fund has the following transfers: (1) Main Street of \$112,697 for contractual services and operating expenditures ((3) E911 of \$552,705 for salaries and operating expenditures.

-Included in General Fund Revenues is Operating Transfers In-Hospitality Fund in the amount of \$1,200,000.
+Included in General Fund Revenues is Operating Transfers In-Hospitality Fund in the amount of \$1,315,324.
 This amount is dedicated to economic development efforts in the City (the costs of the Business Development and Main Street Departments) as well as an appropriation to further the general purposes of the City government.
 The funds are included in the General Fund Revenues for the following reasons: